qibinshi/TeleseismicDenoiser/README.md

-This package uses auto-encoder neural network to separate teleseismic earthquake and noise waveform recordings.
+This package uses the auto-encoder neural network to separate teleseismic earthquake and noise waveform recordings.
 For earthquake studies, this deep neural network can be considered as a multi-scale and multi-task denoiser.
+We recommend both the direct use of the denoiser and further transfter-learning with your own datasets.
 The denoiser uses the pretrained kernel [WaveDecompNet(Yin et al 2022)](https://github.com/yinjiuxun/WaveDecompNet-paper/) to learn high-level features.